 What is Electrical Engineering?
 Popular Fields, Major Courses, Scope, Jobs and Salary

-Hello friends, I hope you are having a good time.
-In today's tutorial, I am going to discuss detailed information about what is Electrical Engineering?
-We will cover the following contents; Electrical Engineering fields, major & minor courses, Scope, Jobs, Salary, famous electrical engineers & their contribution and top universities offer Electrical Engineering degree.
 Before further discussing our topic, let me ask you a question.
 Did you ever imagine your life without electricity?
 We can’t, right?
-That’s why, I always find electrical engineering the most developed and broad field of engineering, provides thousands of job opportunities in different companies.
-For example, from smartphones to power generation houses, electrical engineers are required by companies everywhere.
-Are you also interested in the development and designing of electrical devices?
+That’s why, I always find electrical engineering, including its FE Electrical aspect, the most developed and broad field of engineering, provides thousands of job opportunities in different companies.
+For example, from smartphones to power generation houses, companies everywhere require electrical engineers.
+Are you also interested in the development and design of electrical devices?
 Then, I’m sure this tutorial is for you.
-Now, let’s come to the point: what is Electrical Engineering?

 What is Electrical Engineering?